 In order to ensure that there were enough entries to stage a viable test event, countries were allowed to enter more than one crew, and several did so in the small boats.
 Five of the 11 coxless fours were from Canada, for example.
 Both the USA and Canada had thriving lightweight women’s programmes as part of their collegiate rowing scenes.

-The weight limits that had to be met in Montreal may well have been higher than those used subsequently (maximum crew average of 57kg and individual weight of 59kg), possibly 60kg and 62kg.
-Penny Chuter, who was on the FISA Women’s Commission at the time, remembers that West Germany had the largest domestic women’s lightweight programme in Europe at the time, but used heavier limits than 57kg/59kg, and pressed for their weight limits to be adopted.
+The weight limits that had to be met in Montreal appear to have been those still used today (maximum crew average of 57kg and individual weight of 59kg) although Penny Chuter, who was then a member of the FISA Women’s Commission, remembers that West Germany, which had the largest domestic women’s lightweight programme in Europe at the time, used heavier limits than 57kg/59kg, and pressed for their weight limits to be adopted.
 Penny, on the other hand, argued strongly that, “There’s no rationale to have a separate lightweight classification unless there’s was a clear gap.”